robsondepaula/lambda-fargate/cloudformation/README.md

 After this step go to the folder *"docker_with_task"* and follow its instructions in order to push a docker image to the newly created ECR.
 It will be used to run the task on Fargate.

+From there you'll have to go to the folder *"lambda"*, come back when finished.

 ## Lambda

-Make sure you completed the steps above before visiting the *"lambda"* folder.
-Please finish what is instructed there.
-Only then proceed with the final stack instructions described below.
+Make sure you completed the prior steps only then proceed with the final stack instructions described below.

 Validate that the Lambda template is correct:
 ```
 aws cloudformation validate-template --template-body file://lambda.yml
 ```

 Use the template to create the Lambda function and its Execution Role.
-The *bucket-name* and *key-name* comes from the instructions on *"lambda"* folder.
+The *bucket-name* and *key-name* comes from the instructions on the *"lambda"* folder.
 ```
 aws cloudformation deploy --stack-name lambda-stack --template-file lambda.yml --parameter-overrides S3Bucket="<bucket-name>" PackageName="<package-name>" --capabilities CAPABILITY_NAMED_IAM
 ```

 ## Enjoy all the moving parts.

+Now you have a lambda function that when invoke, triggers a new Fargate task to be run on an ECS cluster.
+This task shuts down when done.

+This way you successfuly mixed two serverless computing offers from AWS, it might come in handy in case you have to go over the capacity and time constraints in Lambda and still want to keep computing management to a minimum using Fargate.

+When done, make sure to clean-up the resources to avoid getting overcharged (specially due to the VPC).

 # Clean-up
 First execute the commands from the *Clean-up* section in the *"lambda"* folder.
 Once finished, execute the *"Clean-up"* from the *"docker_with_task"*.